sebastiandres/streamlit_book/docs/source/interactive_activities.rst

 Interactive Activities
 ===============================================

-There are different interactive activities that can be used on your apps:
+There are different interactive activities to be used in your apps:

 .. include:: true_or_false.rst
 .. include:: single_choice.rst